 The fourth fundamental solution is a 1% acid bath, such as muriatic acid (~31.5% strength diluted to 1% -- 30 ml in 945 ml of water should suffice).
 Be aware that the citric acid and other weak acids recommended by people more anxious to sell books than results are not useful for removing the ferrous iron from heavy paper stock, such as 320 gsm Bergger Cot or 310 gsm Arches Platine.
 Save citric acid for prints on lightweight papers such as Clearprint vellum.

-The sixth fundamental solution is Tetrasodium EDTA (T-EDTA), a chelating agent that attaches to iron particles like a chemical magnet and helps loosen them from the fibers of the print.
+The fifth fundamental solution is Tetrasodium EDTA (T-EDTA), a chelating agent that attaches to iron particles like a chemical magnet and helps loosen them from the fibers of the print.
 When a sheet of paper so treated is subsequently washed in running water, ferrious iron is efficiently removed.
+T-EDTA also raises the pH of the paper fibers from any lingering acid.
 Measure out 950 ml of water.
 Weigh out 100 g of T-EDTA.
 Dissolve the T-EDTA in the water.
 This is the last bath before the final, long water rinse.